shrey-1304/shrey-1304/README.md

-Hi, I'm Shreshtha 👋
+# Hi, I'm Shreshtha 👋

 I'm a BCA undergraduate with an interest in Machine Learning, Deep Learning, and AI Research.
-I'm currently building a strong foundation in data analysis, databases, and machine learning by focusing on fundamental concepts, mathematical understanding, and practical projects.
+I'm currently building a strong foundation in data analysis, databases, and artificial intelligence by focusing on mathematical fundamentals, practical implementations, and research-oriented learning.

 ---

-What I'm Working On
+# What I'm Working On

 - Learning Machine Learning and Deep Learning from first principles
 - Building end-to-end data analysis and machine learning projects
 - Strengthening database development with PostgreSQL and SQLAlchemy
-- Exploring research-oriented approaches to machine learning and artificial intelligence
+- Exploring research-oriented approaches to Machine Learning and Artificial Intelligence
 - Preparing for data analyst and machine learning internship opportunities

 ---

-Tech Stack
+# Tech Stack

-Language
+## Language

 - Python

-Databases
+## Databases

 - PostgreSQL
 - MySQL
 - SQLAlchemy

-Data Science & AI
+## Data Science & AI

 - NumPy
 - Pandas